top of page

 Make Money As A Writer: Additional income streams beyond book royalties

-Don’t get me wrong, selling books is amazing.
-But even bestselling authors diversify their income streams.
+Don’t get me wrong; selling books is amazing.
+Even bestselling authors diversify their income streams.
 Why?
-Because book royalties alone aren’t always enough to pay the bills, and having multiple income sources makes your writing career more sustainable.
+Because book royalties alone aren’t always enough to pay the bills.
+Having multiple income sources makes your writing career more sustainable.

 The good news?
 There are so many ways to make money as an author that don’t involve hitting refresh on your Amazon sales dashboard every five minutes.